Recognition of Seifert fibered spaces with boundary is in NP: Split handle structures

 \begin{prop}[Theorem 8.1~\cite{LackenbyCertificationKnottedness}] Suppose that $A$ is a $m\times n$ matrix.
 Consider the cone of solutions to $Ax = 0$, subject to the constraint that all entries of $x$ are nonnegative.
 Suppose that each row of $A$ has $\ell^2$ norm at most $k$.
 If $x$ is a fundamental solution (i.e. is in the integral Hilbert basis) to this system, then each coordinate of $x$ is bounded by $n^{3/2}k^{n-1}$. \end{prop}

 We can apply these bounds in our setting as follows.

-\begin{restatable}{lemma}{fundamentalsurfacebound} There exists a constant $c_F$, which we can take to be $2^{74+74\cdot 13\cdot 13!}$, such that if $G$ is a fundamental normal surface in a subtetrahedral \ths{} $\mathcal{H}$ then the size of $G$ is bounded by $c_F^{|\mathcal{H}|}$. \end{restatable}
+\begin{restatable}{lemma}{fundamentalsurfacebound} There exists a constant $c_F$, which we can take to be $2^{74+74\cdot 13\cdot 13!}$, such that if $G$ is a fundamental normal surface in a subtetrahedral \ths{} $\mathcal{H}$ then the size of $G$ is bounded by $c_F^{\norm{\mathcal{H}}}$. \end{restatable}

-For this proof, we will use the following result from the appendix on the combinatorics of subtetrahedral split handle structures:
+To prove Lemma~\ref{lemma:fundamentalsurfacebound}, we will use the following result from the appendix on the combinatorics of subtetrahedral split handle structures:

 \begin{restatable*}{lemma}{combinatorialconstraintssubtetrahedral} Let $H$ be a subtetrahedral 0-handle.
 Let $G$ be its boundary graph in $\del H \cong S^2$.
-Then $G$ contains between one and four islands; each island has at most three components of intersection with bridges; and if $b$ is the number of bridges of $G$, then the number of sutures of $G$ at most $12-2b$ and an island intersecting $v$ bridges has at most $6-2v$ intersections with sutures. \end{restatable*}
+Then $G$ contains between one and four islands; each island has at most three components of intersection with bridges; if $b$ is the number of bridges of $G$, then the number of sutures of $G$ is at most $12-2b$; and an island intersecting $v$ bridges has at most $6-2v$ intersections with sutures. \end{restatable*}

-\begin{proof}[Proof of Lemma~\ref{lemma:fundamentalsurfacebound}] Note that $n$ is at most $d_H|\mathcal{H}|$.
-The constraints from the parallelity piece equations give at most $6|\mathcal{H}|$ equations (one for each bridge), where the form of each equation is to set the sum of two lists of elementary discs to be equal, where each list is contained in one 0-handle, and so its $\ell^2$ norm is at most $2d_H$.
+\begin{proof}[Proof of Lemma~\ref{lemma:fundamentalsurfacebound}] The cone $C$ of in $\ZZ^{d_H\norm{\mathcal{H}}}$ is defined by $m$ linear equations in $d_H\norm{\mathcal{H}}$ variables.
+We will bound the sum of the squares of the coefficients of each equation; that is, the $\ell^2$ norm of the corresponding vector.
+The constraints from the parallelity piece equations give at most $6\norm{\mathcal{H}}$ equations (one for each bridge), where the form of each equation is to set the sum of two lists of elementary discs to be equal, where each list is contained in one 0-handle, so each coefficient is between $-1$ and $1$.
+The $\ell^2$ norm of the coefficients of each equations is thus at most $d_H$.